Christel Frese: Biography

-She also worked as a trainer for VFL.
+In 1975, Christel Frese ended her career as an athlete and became a footballer.
+In the years 1975-1977 she played for the SSG 09 Bergisch Gladbach (until 1977) and became German women's football champion in the same year.
+She also played for SC 07 Bad Neuenahr and VfL Euskirchen.
+Later she worked as a trainer for VfL.
 Later, she went to TuS Halberbracht, a village club in Lennestadt, where she led the first goalkeeper training and later the training of the girls' football team.

 Personal life

 From 1968 to 2007, Christel Frese worked as a teacher of sports, mathematics and biology at the Marienschule.
 Among her students was Silke Rottenberg.

 She is a member of the Breed Breeding Association under the name Christel Frese-Gerber.